Russian Bombshell Viki Odintcova Says She’s A ‘Jungle Girl’ While Clad In Low-Cut Brown Swimsuit

 “Oh baby…you are a flawless beauty and stunning baby doll…your gorgeousness and hotness are beyond words luv,” another raved.

 Previously, The Inquisitr shared that the beauty sizzled in another revealing outfit, that time in a nude swimsuit.
 In that particular shot, she sat on the edge of a pool, looking away from the camera while clad in a sexy, string bikini.
-She tagged her location on Nihi Sumba Island and it comes as no shock that the post garnered over 140,000 likes as well as over 700 comments.
+She tagged herself as being on Nihi Sumba Island.
+It comes as no shock that the post proved popular as well, garnering over 140,000 likes as well as over 700 comments.